 Live Music Curator

 A life-long Boston-Edison resident, Michelle began piano lessons with her mother Mary Walton at age 5.
 She picked up violin studies at age 10 and flute a year later.
-She holds a Bachelor of Arts in Education (Music Minor) from Marygrove College, a Master of Arts in Counseling from Wayne State University (she is currently a counselor at Oakland Community College and a personal and career development coach through her business AM May & Associates, Inc), and a Certificate of Recording Technology from Schoolcraft College.
-She has performed with numerous ensembles covering classical, jazz, gospel, R&B and soul music including such nationally known artists as Aretha Franklin, Barry White, Donnie McClurkin, Fred Hammond, Smokey Robinson, Stevie Wonder, Natalie Cole, KEM, Joe Williams, Dizzy Gillespie, Donald Walden, and Dr. Teddy Harris, to name a few.
+She holds a Bachelor of Arts in Education (Music Minor) from Marygrove College, A Master of Arts in counseling From Wayne State University and a Certificate of Recording Technology from Schoolcraft College.
+She is a Licensed Professional Counselor and a personal and career development coach for creatives through her company A.M.
+May & Associates, Inc. She has performed with numerous ensembles covering classical, jazz, gospel, R&B and soul music including such nationally known artists as Aretha Franklin, Barry White, Donnie McClurkin, Fred Hammond, Smokey Robinson, Stevie Wonder, Natalie Cole, KEM, Joe Williams, Dizzy Gillespie, Donald Walden, and Dr. Teddy Harris, to name a few.
 Michelle leads Musique Noire, a majority-women world and jazz fusion ensemble with veteran string and percussion players: www.musiquenoire.com.
 Michelle is a 2018 Kresge Artist Fellow, awarded by Kresge Arts in Detroit, a program of the Kresge Foundation.

 Musician Inquiries: Submit here.